Friday 6th March 2020

 Senate Chamber, Trent Building, University Park

-Women in Chemistry 2019 will bring together inspiring female leaders from varying research areas in both academia and industry, to celebrate International Womens' Day.
+Women in Chemistry 2020 will bring together inspiring female leaders from varying research areas in both academia and industry, to celebrate International Womens' Day.

 The conference will host a stimulating and innovative forum to highlight issues of equality and diversity in chemsitry careers, and provide career advice to attendees of all genders.
-The day will consist of 6 talks from a diverse range of speakers: 3 from academia, 2 from industry and 1 working in science communication.
+The day will consist of 6 talks from a diverse range of speakers: 4 from academia, 1 from industry and 1 working in science communication.
 The talks will be a combination of thier scientific research, as well as the stories behind their personal career paths.